Nicholas-McColgan/Nicholas-Mccolgan/README.md

 **`Passionate about combining data, analytics & AI with fundamental financial domain experience to extract alpha and insights`**

 Hi my name is Nicholas, I recently graduated with an integrated Master’s degree in Engineering (MEng) from the University of Oxford, specialising in Machine Learning.
-During my studies, I conducted machine learning research at the Oxford-Man Institute of Quantitative Finance under the supervision of Jan-Peter Calliess and in collaboration with Fabian Krause, achieving a Master's thesis mark of 77%.
+Driven by a passion for combining data, analytics & AI with fundamental financial domain experience to extract alpha and insights, I conducted machine learning research at the Oxford-Man Institute of Quantitative Finance under the supervision of Jan-Peter Calliess and in collaboration with industry professional Fabian Krause, achieving a Master's thesis mark of 77%.
 Together, we developed an innovative algorithmic framework in Python to improve the uncertainty quantification and interpretability of neural network decision-making using a novel probabilistic logic augmentation framework, and applied it to financial time series data to enhance portfolio optimisation, risk management, and market trend identification, achieving Sharpe ratios up to 4x higher.

 <!--
 Check it out [here](https://github.com/Nicholas-McColgan/Neural-Network-Interpretability).